 Targeted next-generation sequencing identifies variants linked to feline hypertrophic and restrictive cardiomyopathy

-Variants in sarcomeric genes ACTC1, ACTN2, MYH7, TNNT2 and non-sarcomeric CSRP3 associate with both hypertrophic and restrictive cardiomyopathy in two feline cohorts (across-breed and Birman cats), targeted by next-generation sequencing.
-Shared genetic backgrounds suggest common pathogenic mechanisms and inform early screening and breeding strategies.
+Variants in sarcomeric genes ACTC1, ACTN2, MYH7, TNNT2 and non-sarcomeric CSRP3 gene associate with both hypertrophic and restrictive cardiomyopathy in two feline cohorts (across-breed and Birman cats), targeted by next-generation sequencing.
+Shared genetic backgrounds support early screening and informed breeding decisions.

 Journal: Scientific Reports